IDIOM CONNECTION

 - to become very angry

-The boy's mother threw a fit when she heard about his problems at school.
+The boy's mother threw a fit when she learned about his school problems.

 throw a monkey wrench into the works